MicrosoftDocs/machine-learning-server-docs/microsoft-r/includes/r-client/r-client-install.md

     1. Accept the Microsoft R Client license terms.

-    1. To install Microsoft R Client, you'll need [Microsoft R Open](../../r-open.md), Microsoft's enhanced distribution of R. The setup will install it for you automatically.
-You must accept the license terms for Microsoft R Open.
+    1. Accept the Microsoft R Open license term.
+Microsoft R Client is built on [Microsoft R Open](../../r-open.md), Microsoft's enhanced distribution of R. Setup installs it for you automatically.

-    1. If desired, select the option of installing [R Tools for Visual Studio](https://msdn.microsoft.com/en-us/library/mt721271.aspx#Anchor_1), an integrated development environment available as a free add-in for any edition of Visual Studio.
+    1. Optionally, install [R Tools for Visual Studio](https://msdn.microsoft.com/en-us/library/mt721271.aspx#Anchor_1), an integrated development environment available as a free add-in for any edition of Visual Studio 2015.
 This option is only available if the supported version of Visual Studio is already installed.
 If you've selected to install it as well, accept the terms for R Tools for Visual Studio.

     1. Accept the default installation path for Microsoft R Client or choose another location.